TiagoAMarques/AnIntro2RTutorial/README.md

 # An Introduction 2 R Tutorial

 This is a tutorial that can be used by students to get working with [R](https://www.r-project.org/) using [RStudio](https://www.rstudio.com/).
+It is intended to be used by someone that has not used R before.

-I use it for both my Ecologia Numérica and my Modelação Ecológica at [FCUL](https://ciencias.ulisboa.pt/en) courses.
-If you are a student, please bear in mind that the final task, " A final task integrating all of the above", is only intended to be completed for those in "Modelação Ecológica".
+I use it for both my "Ecologia Numérica" and my "Modelação Ecológica" at [FCUL](https://ciencias.ulisboa.pt/en) courses.
+If you are a student in one of those courses, please bear in mind that the final task, " A final task integrating all of the above", is only intended to be completed for those in "Modelação Ecológica".

-To use the tutorial you should download the following files
+To use the tutorial you should download at the very least the following files

 - TAMsIntro2RviaRStudioTutorial.html and/or TAMsIntro2RviaRStudioTutorial.html
 - dados1.csv